 As part of this new approach each single stadium needs to be "approved" or "certified" against the UEFA minimum standards and classified according to a given category.
-The IFA is responsible for this approval process and its renewal which is part of the yearly licensing process.
-The UEFA Stadium and Security Unit will provide the necessary assistance, monitor the approvals and organise spot-checks on national level.
+UEFA is responsible for this approval process and its Football Operations Unit will provide the necessary assistance, monitor the approvals and organise spot-checks on national level.

-Only the criterion (I.01) referring to the obligation to have a stadium available which complies with the UEFA Stadium Infrastructure Regulations and the criterion (I.05) in respect of the training facilities is part of the infrastructure chapter of this Manual.
+Only the criterion (I.01) referring to the obligation to have a stadium available which complies with the UEFA Stadium Infrastructure Regulations and the criterion (I.04) in respect of the training facilities is part of the infrastructure chapter of this Manual.